 Sunburn symptoms in babies - The best way to treat your baby's sunburn at home

-The problem with sunburn symptoms in babies is that they show only a few hours after being exposed to the sun.
+The problem with sunburn symptoms in babies is that they will only show a few hours after being exposed to the sun.

-What can you do if after a nice day at the beach or at the pool you come home and your baby's skin start showing the signs of a sunburn .
+What can you do if after a nice day at the beach or at the pool you come home and your baby's skin starts showing the signs of a sunburn .

-Sunburn is an inflammation of the skin that develops in response to exposure to (UV) radiation from the sun.
-Be very careful with your baby's skin because even on a cloudy day there is enough UV radiation in the air to get a sunburn.
+Never underestimate the sensitivity of your baby's skin, even on a cloudy day there is enough UV radiation in the air for an infant to get a sunburn.

-- The skin of the baby is pink or red and feels hot.
-The skin turning red is an inflammatory response of the body's immune system when there is damage to the skin. the skin feels hot because of the enlarged blood vessels near the skin's surface.
+- The skin turning pink or red is an inflammatory response of the body's immune system when there is damage to the skin.
+The skin feels hot because of the enlarged blood vessels near the skin's surface.